Margaret Brennan: CBS News

+Comments on free speech in Nazi Germany

+During a February 2025 episode of Face the Nation in an interview with Secretary of State Marco Rubio Brennan criticized Vice President of the United States JD Vance’s speech at the Munich Security Conference in Germany; Brennan claimed: "he was standing in a country where free speech was weaponized to conduct a genocide."

 Honors and awards

 Irish America magazine named her one of the top Irish Americans and one of the top 100 Irish-Americans in business and in media.
 In 2003, she was named one of the top journalists under the age of 30 by the NewsBios/TJFR Group.

-Brennan received the Fulbright Award for international understanding in 2010.
+Brennan received the Fulbright Award for International Understanding in 2010.

 Brennan won an Emmy Award for "Outstanding News Special" for her coverage of the Parkland High School shooting.
 Brennan received two Emmy nominations for "Outstanding News Analysis", for her coverage of both the COVID-19 pandemic and Iran–United States relations.

 In 2020, she won a Wilbur Award from the Religion Communicators Council.
 In 2021, she received first place in the National Headliner Awards for her coverage of the COVID-19 outbreak in "Facing the Pandemic".

 Personal life

-In 2015 Brennan married Yado Yakub, a Syrian-American attorney who is a judge advocate in the United States Marine Corps.
-During an appearance on The Late Show with Stephen Colbert on April 30, 2018, Brennan announced she was pregnant with their first child, a boy.
-He was born on September 11, 2018.
-She announced on Instagram on December 23, 2020 that she was expecting her second child.
+On April 11, 2015, Brennan married Yado Yakub, a Syrian-American attorney who is a judge advocate in the United States Marine Corps.
+During an appearance on The Late Show with Stephen Colbert on April 30, 2018, Brennan announced she was pregnant with their first child, a boy who was born on September 11, 2018.
+She announced on Instagram on December 23, 2020, that she was expecting her second child.
 Her second child, a son, was born on April 28, 2021.